 Based on discussions with the City Attorney, Planning Commission conditions 2 and 3 have been removed as they refer to an off-site park that is not part of the subject property.
+Staff would also note that condition 4 has been revised from first reading.
+It states that in the event that a bike lane is added to the property immediately north, a bike lane shall be provided by the property owner.
 Based upon the findings and conclusions herein, Staff recommends Approval of a SLUP from Chapter 27, Section 27-73(b)(1) to increase maximum allowable building height in a C-1 (Commercial) District from (2) stories (35 feet) to 20 stories (300) with the following exhibits and conditions: